glisovic01/glisovic01/README.md

 **`Digital Craftsman (Developer/Filmmaker/Creator)`**

-A front-end developer and content creator building my version of the digital world one step at a time.
+A front-end developer and content creator building his version of the digital world one step at a time.

 #